FREE DELIVERY ACROSS THE UK AND NORTHERN IRELAND

 You may also be interested in

-Red light therapy at home can help alleviate carpal tunnel symptoms
+Red light therapy at home helps relieve osteoarthritis symptoms

-Red Light Therapy at Home for Carpal Tunnel: Alleviating Wrist Pain and Nerve Damage
+Red Light Therapy at Home for Osteoarthritis: Reducing Joint Pain and Increasing Mobility

 Disclaimer: All ROJO light therapy products are considered low risk and designed for general health and wellbeing, they are not intended to cure or prevent specific medical conditions, diseases, or prescribe any course of action.
 The content on this website is for informational or educational purposes only and does not substitute for professional medical advice or consultations with healthcare professionals.
 Before using our products, a health professional should be consulted, we are not medical professionals, so please contact your GP or health practitioner for medical advice.